 On The Water

-Kayaking and Flightseeing
+Paddling and Flightseeing

 Not all watery adventures demand boats or fishing gear.
 Sometimes all you need is a tide table and a good pair of boots.
 Tidepooling along the shorelines is one of the easiest ways to get a close look at the abundant life in Prince William Sound.
-You’ll find sea vegetables, sea stars, shellfish, salmon and more.
-Often, the animals that consume them are nearby: eagles, sea otters, seals, bears and other wildlife.
+You’ll find sea vegetables, sea stars, shellfish, salmon, and more.
+Often, the animals that consume them are nearby: eagles, sea otters, seals, bears, and other wildlife.
 Hartney Bay is a great place to tidepool at low tide.
 Orca Adventure Lodge also offers its shoreline for hotel guests and locals to enjoy on their own.